 Great!
 Lets' take a look at how this works.

 Configuring Smart Tags

-To manage Tags, click on "More Tools" in the menu, then select "Data Management" and click on "Tags."
+To manage Tags, click on "Settings" in the menu, then select "Tags."

 Note: You must have Admin permissions to create or edit Tags.
 If you do not see the option to create a Tag, contact your internal Virtuous administrator for assistance.